 - Category: blog, Granite, Quartz

 Do you find yourself paralyzed with trying to decide between granite and quartz countertops?

 Today we’re going to give you some pointers to make a good choice between these two heavyweight contenders.
 Although Quartz is making some inroads, Granite is still the undisputed champion of the countertop world.
 Nowadays, it is the most popular countertop used for the kitchen.

 Because Granite is quarried out of the earth and then sliced up into the pieces that we see and use, and familiar with countertops it’s really important that you actually go to the warehouse and pick the slab that will get used in your house.

 If you try to pick Granite off of a sample, you’re going to find the top that shows up at your house probably isn’t going to look like the sample that you looked at.
 Now Granite does require a sealer, as I’m sure you’ve heard.

 We recommend for most Granite, that you seal it once per year.
-There are some sealer options out there that are warranted for 15 years, obviously, they have some cost associated with them as well.
+There are sealer options that are warranted for 15 years.

 Think of it as a semi-precious stone, where the less of it there is the more it’s going to cost.
 In some of the exotic Granites that get a little bit expensive, they actually break a bit easier.
-So they get broken more often in fabrication and that drives up the cost a bit as well.
+They get broken often in fabrication and that drives up the cost a bit as well.